Summary

 Set Up Custom Commands

-Custom commands let you define reusable workflows that you can invoke with a slash command inside Claude Code.
-Create the commands directory and add your commands:
+Custom commands permit the definition of reusable workflows that can be invoked with a slash command inside Claude Code.
+The commands directory should be created and commands added:

 # Create the commands directory